Target Corporation: Logo

+Target's logo mimics the bullseye used by marksmen.

 Differentiation from competitors

-Since its founding, it has intended to differentiate its stores from its competitors by offering what it believes is more upscale, trend-forward merchandise at lower costs, rather than the traditional concept of focusing on low-priced goods.
+Target is notable for its focus on upscale, trend-forward merchandise at lower costs.
 Douglas J. Dayton, one of the Dayton brothers, explained John Geisse's concept:

 As a result, Target stores tend to attract younger customers than Walmart, among other competitors.
 The median Target shopper is 40, the youngest of all major discount retailers that Target competes directly against.
 The median household income of Target's customer base is roughly $64,000.
 Roughly 76% of Target customers are female, and more than 43% have children at home.
 About 80% have attended college and 57% have completed college.

 In October 2008, Target announced plans to fight the perception that their products are more expensive than those of other discount retailers.
 It added perishables to their inventory, cut back on discretionary items, and spent three-quarters of their marketing budget on advertising that emphasizes value and includes actual prices of items featured in ads.
 Target also planned to slow its expansion from about 100 stores a year down to 70 stores a year.

 Target stores are designed to be more attractive than large big-box stores by having wider aisles, drop ceilings, a more attractive presentation of merchandise, and generally cleaner fixtures.
 Special attention is given to the design of the store environment: graphics reinforce its advertising imagery, while shelves are dressed with contemporary signage, backdrops, and liners, often printed on inexpensive material such as paper, corrugated and foam boards.
-Some stores, particularly those in the vicinity of major airports, have a bullseye painted on the roof that can be seen from above: the stores in East Point, Georgia near Hartsfield-Jackson Atlanta International Airport; Rosemont, Illinois, near O'Hare International Airport; Potomac Yard, Virginia, near Ronald Reagan Washington National Airport; College Point, New York (Queens), east of LaGuardia Airport; and Richfield, Minnesota, adjacent to Minneapolis–St. Paul International Airport are among such locations.
+Some stores, particularly those in the vicinity of major airports, have a bullseye painted on the roof that can be seen from above: the stores in East Point, Georgia, near Hartsfield-Jackson Atlanta International Airport; Rosemont, Illinois, near O'Hare International Airport; Potomac Yard, Virginia, near Ronald Reagan Washington National Airport; College Point, New York (Queens), east of LaGuardia Airport; and Richfield, Minnesota, adjacent to Minneapolis–St. Paul International Airport are among such locations.
+The location in Inglewood, California, near Los Angeles International Airport and SoFi Stadium, has an LED bullseye logo on its roof, made out of solar panels.

 Target stores do not sell firearms.
 In the early 1990s, they ceased sales of toy guns that looked realistic and limited its toy gun selection to ones that were brightly colored and oddly shaped.
 In 2014, Target also "respectfully" asked their guests to leave any firearms at home when visiting the store.
 They do not sell tobacco products and have not sold cigarettes since 1996.

 Most Target stores do not play music, but may be changing that from 2017 with a rebranding process, adding music to the rebranded stores.

+In July 2025, Target discontinued its long-standing competitor price-matching policy, effective July 28, ending the practice of matching prices with retailers such as Amazon and Walmart.
+The retailer now limits price matching to its own in-store, online, and Target Plus prices within 14 days of purchase, citing customer feedback and a focus on internal pricing consistency.